mtt87/mtt.engineer/website/src/content/posts/hosting-my-website-on-a-rpi.md

 fi
 ```

-Last step is to create the cron every 5 minutes and make sure you add this to the root user cron with `sudo` or you will not be able to run the docker commands (which require sudo).
+Finally, create a cron job that runs every 5 minutes.
+Since the Docker commands require `sudo`, you must add this job to the root user's crontab.

 ```sh
 sudo crontab -e